looselycoupled/distributed-etl-example/readme.md

 ## Create an Amazon Web Services account

-An account can be created [http://aws.amazon.com/](http://aws.amazon.com/).
+An account for AWS can be created at [http://aws.amazon.com/](http://aws.amazon.com/).

 ## Download and configure security keys